sstuqtd/editor-framework/docs/ui/event-binding.md

   })
 </script>
 ```

-The above example binds `on-click` event to a `h1` element.
-And call `changeText` function when event fires.
+The above example binds an `on-click` event to an `h1` element.
+And calls `changeText` function when event fires.

 Please notice the traditional `onclick=` pattern for DOM event binding will not work with methods defined in `Polymer()` constructor.